-Methods based on a complete or approximate grounding technique, like the ones proposed by \cite{groundingmethods}, would need to instantiate and process a combinatorially large number of ground formulas to find a proof at high depth.
-In contrast, \acr{} can avoid an exhaustive search by learning an efficient proof-finding policy, which efficiently navigates deep reasoning paths.
-For example, on the Family dataset, the smart grounding techniques proposed by \cite{groundingmethods} instantiate 18071, 45466, 181095 groundings for the test queries, when allowing proofs at depth 1,2,3, respectively.
-On the other hand, \acr{} needs to evaluate only 12334 ground formulas to perform full inference over the test set.
+Methods based on a complete or approximate grounding technique, like the ones proposed by \cite{groundingmethods}, would need to instantiate and process a combinatorially large number of ground formulas to find a proof at a high depth.
+In contrast, \acr{} can avoid an exhaustive search by learning an efficient proof-finding policy, which navigates deep reasoning paths efficiently.
+For instance, on the test set of Family, the smart grounding methods of \cite{groundingmethods} instantiate 18,071, 45,466, and 181,095 groundings at depths 1, 2, and 3, respectively.
+In contrast, DPrL needs just 12,334 ground evaluations.

-In conclusion, \acr{} demonstrates superior scalability over other NeSy models capable of learning perception and structure, such as DeepSoftLog (which fails to scale to datasets presented here), while preserving the explainability and interpretability advantages of logic-based NeSy approaches.
+In conclusion, \acr{} demonstrates superior scalability over other perception- and structure-learning NeSy models, such as DeepSoftLog (which fails to scale to the datasets presented here), while preserving the explainability and interpretability advantages of logic-based NeSy approaches.